yashraj-sonala/first-github/README.md

 # first-github
-This is my first reporatiory.
+This is my first repository.
 <br>
 author-yashraj sonala.